Berwyn range: History

 There is a standing stone at SJ080337 near the summit between Cadair Berwyn and Tomle.
 It was re-erected in June 2008 by High Sports.

 The Berwyn range also played its part in causing King Henry II of England to turn back during his invasion of Gwynedd in 1165.
 Rather than taking the usual route along the northern coastal plain, his army invaded from Oswestry and took a route over the Berwyns.
 The English invasion faced an alliance of Welsh princes led by King Owain Gwynedd, but there was little fighting – endless days of heavy rain forced the English to retreat.

-Supposed UFO crash
+Alleged UFO crash

 At 8.38 pm on 23 January 1974, an earthquake of magnitude 3.5 was felt over a wide area of north Wales and as far as Liverpool.
 Since earthquakes are uncommon in the UK, it was not generally recognized for what it was, and since a number of unusual lights in the sky had been observed the same evening, it was considered possible that an aircraft had crashed, or a meteorite had impacted.
 Further confusion was caused by lights seen on the Berwyn Mountains, which subsequently turned out to have belonged to poachers.